pmalu9211/BotZilla/README.md

 - **Meeting Scheduling:**
   Automatically schedules meetings by adding events to the calendar for all intended attendees.
-  *Upcoming Enhancement:* When a meeting conflicts with an existing event, Botzilla will prompt for a reschedule by suggesting alternative time slots.
+  *Upcoming Enhancement:* When a meeting conflicts with an existing event, BotZilla will prompt for a reschedule by suggesting alternative time slots.

 - **Task Management:**
   Extracts task details from emails and updates a Notion database with tasks, assigning them to the correct individuals with appropriate priority levels.